Mdkawsarislam2002/react-tailstrap/README.md

 ## React-TailStrap

-A Component Library for React and Tailwindcss Tailwindcss is a utility base CSS framework and Bootstrap is a component base CSS Framework.
+A Component Library for React and Tailwindcss.
+Tailwindcss is a utility base CSS framework and Bootstrap is a component base CSS Framework.

-And [react-tailstrap](https://github.com/Mdkawsarislam2002/react-tailstrap) is a tailwindcss library that builds with tailwindcss but that have all bootstrap component it means you can use Bootstrap components into your tailwindcss projects
+And [react-tailstrap](https://github.com/Mdkawsarislam2002/react-tailstrap) is a tailwindcss library that builds on top of tailwindcss but that have all bootstrap component it means you can use Bootstrap components into your tailwindcss projects
+And gonna provide others components also.

 ### Get Started